MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-tax-plafond.md

 [!include [banner](../includes/banner.md)]

 Companies in Italy which engage in resale activities outside of Italy can be exempt from VAT under tax plafond arrangement.
-VAT exempt under plafond arrangement can be provided for companies fulfilling the following conditions:
+VAT exempt under plafond arrangement can be provided for companies meeting the following conditions:
- - Company must be considered as usual exporter.
+ - Companies must be considered as usual exporters.
- - Company must release an intent letter to vendor, in which status of usual exporter is declared.
+ - Companies must release intent letters to vendors, in which status of usual exporter is declared.

 This topic describes how to:
  - Set up the system to use **Tax plafond** feature;